Please turn with me to Ephesians 6, where Paul writes:

 In Exodus 34, we have that event taking place.
 In verses 5-10, it says:

-Exodus 34:5 And the LORD descended in the cloud, and stood with him there, and proclaimed the name of the LORD.
+Exodus 34:5 Now the LORD descended in the cloud and stood with him there, and proclaimed the name of the LORD.

 When God revealed Himself to Moses this way, He preached Him a sermon!
 He proclaimed the name of God!
 He did that because it was far more important for Moses to have these things in his mind and in his heart than it was for Moses to see Him, because the word of God was going to be the basis of his thinking—not views of God Himself!